-Flickr - Planeta.com
+Flickr

-There are some gripes, but on the whole, Flickr is our old-school sweetheart.

-We have been big fans of Flickr, the user-generated photography website which launched in February 2004.
-This pioneering social web site rewards interaction and offers access to Creative Commons-licensed images.
+We have been big fans of Flickr – flickr.com – the user-generated photography website which launched in February 2004 since 2007.
+Thus, there’s some skin in the game for the continued use and endorsement of this pioneering site on the social web.

 Key Links